Last Updated on

 1. Purana Qila

-It is one of the oldest forts in Delhi constructed about 5000 years ago.
-Every single stone in that area breathes the history.
+Purana Qila is one of the oldest forts in Delhi constructed about 5000 years ago, so almost every stone breathes with the history there.
 The fort has a museum with some archaeological items dating 1000 BC and beautiful architecture reflecting that period of time.
-During day time you can explore fort’s history, sites and in the evening you can attend a light show.
-It is at 7 or 8 pm depending on the season.
-The movie portrays a few centuries of history of Delhi.
-It’s one of the most informative and interesting stories I’ve seen about Delhi.
+During the daytime, you can explore the fort’s history, sites and in the evening you can attend a light show.
+The show is at 7 or 8 pm depending on the season.

 2. Tughlakabad fort

 It is a ruined fort in South Delhi stretching for 6 km.
 Centuries back this used to be a city constructed by Tughluq dynasty.
-Despite an interesting architecture and history behind this monument, there are quite few tourists there.
-When I visited it, there were hardly 20 people.
-If you love to explore historical sites, you will definitely enjoy this place.
-Moreover, if you ever dreamt of a photoset in ruins without a queue of people watching and hurrying you up (we’ve all been to Hauz Khas, haven’t we?), this is the place to be.
+In addition to the historical value of this place, if you ever dreamt of a photoset in ruins without a queue of people watching and hurrying you up (we’ve all been to Hauz Khas, haven’t we?), this is the place to be.

 When I visited Tughlakabad fort, there were hardly 20 people (in the whole area).
-Except for an interesting story behind the monument, there are also some interesting fauna species you might meet in that area.
+Except for an interesting story behind the monument, there are also diverse fauna species you might meet in that area.
 One of them is Nilgai or Indian Blue Bull.
 It is the largest Asian Antelope living mainly in northern & central India.
-In Delhi they are mostly found in the forest region in the southern part of the city.
-You can spot them around the Tughlaqabad Fort, Jawaharlal Nehru University and in reserve forests of Sanjay Van (Jungle).
-Don’t confuse them with a ton of other street animals you will find on Delhi roads.
+In Delhi, they are mostly found in the forest region in the southern part of the city around the Tughlaqabad Fort, Jawaharlal Nehru University and in reserve forests of Sanjay Van (Jungle).

 3. Mehrauli Archaeological Park & Lal Koth

 Mehrauli Archaeological Park is one of the hidden gems of Delhi.
 Ironically it is located just next to Qutub Minar which is one of the most popular tourist sites.
-There are lots of ancient monuments here like Tomb of Balban, Quli Khan’s Tomb, Gandhak ki Baoli, Rajon ki Baoli, and Jamali Kamali mosque.
-All these monuments are in the midst of natural beauty enhanced by a lake, lots of trees, a rose garden, and presence of different species of birds.
+There are lots of ancient monuments here: different tombs (Tomb of Balban, Quli Khan’s Tomb), old step wells(Gandhak ki Baoli, Rajon ki Baoli), Jamali Kamali mosque.
+All these monuments are in the midst of green forest enhanced by a lake, a rose garden, and presence of different species of birds.

-It is one of the least known and offbeat places, so there is no rush that you normally find in Delhi.
+It is one of the most overseen and offbeat areas in the city, so there is no rush that you normally find in Delhi.
 If you want to enjoy some time by yourself in the midst of the history, heritage and natural beauty of Delhi, Mehrauli Archaeological Park is the place to visit.
 Plus, this is another beautiful offbeat location for photosets.